 If your website uses WordPress or a similar Content Management System (CMS), the option to create an article as a page or blog post can be confusing.
 Even more-so, deciding on where to “put” that page on the website becomes a chore unto itself.
-In terms of SEO, these decision have have a significant impact on your ranking.
-So, let’s dig in and hopefully I can clear the air a little bit for you.
+In terms of SEO, these decisions have had a significant impact on your ranking.
+So, let’s dig in, and hopefully, I can clear the air a little bit for you.

 Should this be a page or a blog post?

-If your website is built on WordPress or similar CMS then you have most likely asked yourself if an article you are writing should be created as a blog post or a page.
-You’re not alone, the truth is that most website owners get this wrong.
-Here’s is a quick question to ask yourself that will help to determine how your pages should be setup.
+If your website uses WordPress or a similar CMS, then you have most likely asked yourself if an article you are writing should be a blog post or a page.
+You’re not alone, and the truth is that most website owners get this wrong.
+Here’s is a quick question to ask yourself that will help to determine how your pages should be set up.

 Is the content timely?

-If you are publishing a company announcement, an opinion on a current event, or a diary entry then you want to be publishing a blog.
-When blogs first started they were just online diaries.
-Now think about a diary from when you were a kids.
+If you are publishing a company announcement, an opinion on a current event, or a diary entry then you want to be posting a blog.
+When blogs first started, they were just online diaries.
+Now think about a diary from when you were a kid.
 Oh, you didn’t keep a diary?
-Well, if you were like me then you stole you sister’s diary and read that!
+Well, if you were like me, then you stole your sister’s diary and read that!
 Either way, I’m sure you know what a diary is and you’ve stumbled across one before.
 Most entries started with what?
 A date in the corner.
 Why?
 Because the entry was about what happened that day.
 They are timely.

 If you are creating content to support a product or service, they are most likely not blogs.